Skip to main content

 Pattern 4

-Pull live data into a component
+Pull live data into a page

 prompt